Working Papers

 Presented at: NBER Aging Spring 2025, WFA 2025, NBER SI Household Finance 2025, NBER Labor Spring 2026

-Surveying Counterfactuals: Improving 401(k) Matches Using Hypothetical Choices, with Taha Choukhmane, Fiona Greig, Cormac O’Dea, and Lawrence Schmidt, March 2026
+Improving 401(k) Matches Using Hypothetical Choices, with Taha Choukhmane, Fiona Greig, Cormac O’Dea, and Lawrence Schmidt, May 2026

 Work in Progress